luaguides

 This pattern works well for a single mixin.
 The limitation is that you only get one fallback table, so complex objects with many capabilities need a different approach.

-Multiple Mixins with Custom __index
+Multiple mixins with custom __index

 When you need to attach more than one mixin, use a custom __index function that searches through several tables.
 Each mixin contributes its methods, with later mixins overriding earlier ones when names collide.